M-arcus/cloudron-docs/knowledgebase/docs/certificates.md

 app's [configure dialog](apps/#re-configuring-an-app) and `Save` without making any changes.

+To renew the Let's encrypt certificate of the dashboard, simply run `systemctl restart box`.

 ## Revokation of Let's Encrypt Certificate

 Cloudron does not revoke certificates when an app is uninstalled.
 Instead, it retains the